Bradleycorn/ThemeUI/Documentation.docc/DefiningColors.md

 can be rendered in a variety of colors.For example, you might write a commong Button component (MyAppButton) and you want to render buttons with any color background (primary, secondary, tertiary, etc).
 Ideally a caller should only have to specify the "main" color for the button background, and the Button component should be able to automatically figure out the text/content color to use on the background.
-The `ColorScheme` in ThemeUI provides a utility method to handle this case.
+The `ThemeColors` in ThemeUI provides a utility method to handle this case.

-Your view can use ``ColorScheme/contentColorFor(_:)`` to get an appropriate "on" content color for a given color.
+Your view can use ``ThemeColors/contentColorFor(_:)`` to get an appropriate "on" content color for a given color.
 We can leverage this to write our Button view:
 ```swift
 struct MyAppButton: View {